Irfaanpk/Azure-Zero-to-Hero/README.md

 ## 1. Introduction to Cloud Computing

 This section introduces the fundamentals of cloud computing — what it is, why it exists, and how it differs from traditional on-premises IT infrastructure.
-It covers key characteristics, business benefits, and real-world use cases that form the foundation for understanding modern cloud platforms like AWS.
+It covers key characteristics, business benefits, and real-world use cases that form the foundation for understanding modern cloud platforms like Azure.

 📂 **[Explore → Introduction to Cloud Computing](./Introduction%20to%20cloud%20computing/)**